clintstevenson/halloween/README.md

 ## Required Components
 * Raspberry Pi 4
 * PIR (Passive Infrared sensor) - https://www.amazon.com/dp/B00JOZTAC6
 * 2 Channel Relay.
-This relay only supports 10A passthru so make sure you're not running something large (e.g. vacuum or toaster) through it.
-LED lights are probably what you should use. - https://www.amazon.com/dp/B00E0NTPP4
+This relay only supports 10A passthrough so make sure you're not running something large (e.g. vacuum or toaster) through it.
+LED lights are probably what you should use. - https://www.amazon.com/dp/B00E0NTPP4.
+You can add an in-line fuse if you want to have added protection against blowing your relay.
-* 22 AWG jumper cables.
+* 22 AWG jumper wire.
 Use 22 AWG for power.
-You can go smaller for the signial wire and use 24 AWG but if you already have the 22 AWG wire then that will work perfectly fine. - https://www.amazon.com/dp/B07XMHHRDY
+You can go smaller gauge for the signial wire and use 24 AWG but if you already have the 22 AWG wire then that will work perfectly fine. - https://www.amazon.com/dp/B07XMHHRDY.
+I used 10CM length and it was adequate but 15CM or 30CM will give you added flexibilty where you can position the relay relative to your RPi.
 * Python 3.7 (earlier versions of Python will likely work just fine)
 * Jupyter Notebook (optional if you want to test different Python code)
 * External speakers